LorenaDerezanin/WhatIsPants/WhatIsPants.md

 # What is pants?

-We've started this project to understand how segmentation models work.
-Identifying and segmenting pants in an image is a fairly easy task for us humans — we can do it with almost 100% accuracy.
-But how well can machines do it?
+We started this project to understand how segmentation models work.
+Identifying and segmenting pants in an image is a fairly easy task for humans — we can do it with almost 100% accuracy.
+But how well can machines do this task?
 To answer this existential question, we decided to train a segmentation model and run some predictions.
-Our first choice was the Ultralytics YOLOv8 segmentation model, because it's well-documented, open-source, and frankly, looks quite promising.
+Our first choice was the Ultralytics YOLOv8 segmentation model, because it's well-documented, open-source, and looks quite promising.